MaksimDzhangirov/backendBankExample/docs/part32-eng.md

 ![](../images/part32/9.png)

 OK, so looks like the pod is not ready yet.
-Its status is still pending.
+Its status is still `Pending`.
 Let's describe it to see more details.

 ![](../images/part32/10.png)

-If we scroll down to the bottom to see the events list, we can see that there's a warning event: `FailedScheduling`.
+If we scroll down to the bottom to see the `Events` list, we can see that there's a warning event: `FailedScheduling`.
 And that's because there are no nodes available to schedule pods.
 Alright, now we know the reason, let's go to the AWS console page, and